 Hannah’s scientific curiosities and hobbies include: Trigeminal Neuralgia, The Adverse Childhood Experiences Study, evolutionary biology, ornithology, botany, neurophysics, neurodiversity, linguistic relativity, particle physics, quantum mechanics, and cosmology.

 Various prominent books, textbooks, magazines, and newspapers have published Hannah, including National Geographic Magazine and Birder’s World.
 Hannah owns and administers two online communities; Women and Wings, a community for female falconers, and Spoonie Warriors, a support group for chronically ill humans.
+She is also a disability rights advocate, working to increase accessibility for disabled college students.

 Hannah is a member of The Planetary Society, Womxn in Neuroscience, The Facial Pain Research Foundation, The International Association of Avian Trainers and Educators, The Human Rights Campaign, and The Center for Inquiry.
 Hannah also enjoys hot baths, sarcasm, and the smell of the summer rain.
 And birds.